SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2019-01-19-Web-API-versioning-using-the-NuGet-packages-from-Microsoft.markdown

 The ApiExplorer package is only needed when using the API metadata for each version (like for Swagger documentation).

 In this blogpost I will describe how to enable versioning for your API including version support for the Swagger UI documentation.
 This blogpost will only describe these steps for a .NET Core projects.
 A complete solution with the code can be found in my [WebApiExamples GitHub repository](https://github.com/SamanthaNeilen/WebApiExamples " WebApiExamples GitHub repository ").
-A .NET Framework example can be found on the [Microsoft.Asp.Net.WebApi.Versioning github repository for a sample project](https://github.com/Microsoft/aspnet-api-versioning/tree/master/samples/webapi/SwaggerWebApiSample "Microsoft.Asp.Net.WebApi.Versioning github repository for a sample project").
+A .NET Framework example can be found on the [Microsoft.Asp.NET.WebApi.Versioning github repository for a sample project](https://github.com/Microsoft/aspnet-api-versioning/tree/master/samples/webapi/SwaggerWebApiSample "Microsoft.Asp.NET.WebApi.Versioning github repository for a sample project").
 The default Startup classes for the .NET Framework will need to be set up a little different from a project without versioning.

 A small disclaimer: I will only show how to get started with versioning.
 When creating a new version, you should always think about support for previous versions or graceful degradation.
 Especially when you do database or schema changes.
 You must be careful not to break a previous version and may have to support multiple classes (or even database objects) with v1, v2 etcetera in their name or namespace if they are still used in a previous supported version.
 It is always a good idea when building an API to have integration tests.
 Having regression tests for the previous versions can ensure not breaking those versions while focusing on the new version.

-The [Microsoft.Asp.Net.WebApi.Versioning github repository wiki](https://github.com/Microsoft/aspnet-api-versioning/wiki "Microsoft.Asp.Net.WebApi.Versioning github repository wiki") contains all the documentation for the configuration and possibilities of the Microsoft.Asp.Net.WebApi.Versioning packages.
+The [Microsoft.Asp.NET.WebApi.Versioning github repository wiki](https://github.com/Microsoft/aspnet-api-versioning/wiki "Microsoft.Asp.NET.WebApi.Versioning github repository wiki") contains all the documentation for the configuration and possibilities of the Microsoft.Asp.NET.WebApi.Versioning packages.

+**Table of contents:**
+* Table of Contents
+{:toc}

 ### Minimal configuration for versioning